austinzwile/TypeOxidizer/README.md

 ## Usage

-First the plugin must be installed.
-This can be done by copying the `type_oxidizer.py` file into the plugins directory, which can be found by clicking on "Plugins" -> "Open Plugin Folder", and then restarting Binary Ninja.
-You will now have access to the registered commands via the plugins menu, as well as the command pallette with CMD+P.
+The following registered commands are available via the Plugins dropdown menu as well as the command pallette with `CMD+P`:

+ - Convert from C to Rust Types
+ - Revert to C Types from Rust

+## Features

-The following types are currently handled:
+The conversion from and to following types are currently handled:

 | C Type      | Rust Type |
 |-------------|-----------|